Uvic-SENG321Spring2024/course/project/project-specification.md

 - The organization demostrates a situation which has a clear need for improvement
 - The organization and its problem involve a variety of categories of end-users that are impacted
 - The system uses a GUI (Graphical User Interface)
-- At least one member of the organization has availability to be interviewed by your team in the first two weeks of the course.
+- The organization has availability to be interviewed by your team in the first two weeks of the course.

-Here are the [guidelines](https://github.com/Uvic-SENG321Spring2024/course/blob/main/project/rfp-instructions.md) including a template for the RFP and the inspection.
+Here are the [guidelines](https://github.com/Uvic-SENG321Spring2024/course/blob/main/project/rfp-instructions.md) for the RFP, which includes the template to use.

 ### Requirements Document (RD)
-- general tips for which sections should be included
-- link to the template
+More information will be provided here timely.
+For now, please see the [template](https://github.com/Uvic-SENG321Spring2024/course/blob/main/project/Requirements-Document-Template.md) for the RD.

 ### Prototyping Guidelines
+More information will be provided here timely.

 ### Final Presentation Guidelines
-- what to present?
-- presentation length?
-- all group members must be present etc.
+More information will be provided here timely.

 ### Team Assessments
-- what this is and where to find it?
+More information will be provided here timely.

 ## Project Due Dates
 | **Deliverable**                      | **Description**                                                                 | **Due Date**    | **Role**  |